noraracht/CONSULT/README.md

 System Requirements
 ------------

+### Disk space
-**Disk space:** Construction of CONSULT database requires approximately 120 GB of disk space.
+Construction of CONSULT database requires approximately 120 GB of disk space.
 Exact footprint depends on a number of *k*-mers in a reference set.
 For instance, the size of the databases that we built during testing with default settings varied between 107 GB to 120 GB.
 In GTDB database 62 GB of disk space was used to store encodings, 56 GB was taken by lookup table, 2 GB was utilized by tag array and metadata.

+### Memory
-**Memory:** CONSULT is designed to operate on a machine with 128 GB of RAM.
+CONSULT is designed to operate on a machine with 128 GB of RAM.
 To run, it requires enough free memory to hold the entire database in RAM.
 We note that during datatase construction the user will need slightly more than that in RAM to accomodate intermediary processes.

 Installation